Shrividhhya7/opentelemetry-nodejs/README.md

   'service.version': '0.1.0',
 });

-## 📡 Notes

-  - No auto-instrumentation is used — this app uses manual spans, counters, and histograms.
-  - Replace the connection string in `instrumentation.js` with your own Application Insights key.
-  - Graceful shutdown is handled via `SIGTERM`.

 ### 📊 Data in Azure Monitor

 All the traces and dependencies are visible in **Transaction Search** within Application Insights.